JaylyDev/interpreter/README.md

 **Development**: (when the next beta releases) <img src="https://img.shields.io/github/release-date-pre/jaylydev/interpreter" alt="Release date pre"/>

+## Contributions
+You are welcome to contribute to this project!

+For modules / packages files, please save and edit them in `src/behavior_pack/scripts` directory

+The latest subpack version of the add-on is `v1.19.0`.
+Please make any core changes in `src/behavior_pack/subpacks/modal_form/v1.19.21.0/scripts` directory.

 ## Questions, Bugs and Feedbacks

 Want to report a bug or suggest new features for the addon?
 [Click Here](https://github.com/JaylyDev/interpreter/issues/new/choose)